OrbisMCDev/TownyHOA/README.md

 # TownyHOA
-An build rules/management addon for Towny!
+A build rules/management addon for Towny!